bluprince13/coding-interview-prep/README.md

 # Coding challenges

-This is a collection of coding challenges that I've solved.
+This is a collection of coding challenges that I've solved, in preparation for coding interviews.

 One file per challenge.